-We still have a lot to learn about the risk factors for dementia, but in most cases, it is likely that our age, genes, medical history and lifestyle all contribute to our risk.
-This section aims to outline some of the risk factors for dementia and how we may be able to reduce our risk.
+We still have a lot to learn about the risk factors for dementia.
+This section aims to outline some of these risk factors, and how we may be able to reduce our risk of deveoping the condition.

 What is a risk factor?

 A risk factor is something that increases your likelihood of developing a condition.
 Some risk factors, like age and genetics, can’t be changed.
-There are others, including lifestyle factors such as smoking, which you could try to do something about.
+There are others, including smoking, diet and not getting enough exercise, which you could try to do something about.

 Risk factors for dementia

-The biggest risk factor for dementia is age – the older you are the more likely you are to develop the condition, but it is not an inevitable part of ageing.
-About two in 100 people aged 65 to 69 years have dementia, and this figure rises to one in five for those aged 85 to 89.
+The biggest risk factor for dementia is age.
+The older you are the more likely you are to develop the condition, but it is not an inevitable part of ageing.
+About two in 100 people aged 65 to 69 years have dementia, and this figure rises to 19 in 100 for those aged 85 to 89.